catseye/SixtyPical/tests/SixtyPical Compilation.md

 Initialized word table, initialized with list of word values.

+FIXME wait, is this not a word table[4]?

     | word table[8] message : 65535, 0, 127
     |
     | routine main